 - Have a question, but not sure where to start?
 The new Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts!
-Drop in at SS102, call us at 403-220-3580 or email us at artsads@ucalgary.ca.
+Drop in at SS110, call us at 403-220-3580 or email us at artsads@ucalgary.ca.
 You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns. - For program planning and advice, contact the Student Success Centre (formerly the Undergraduate programs Office) at (403) 220-5881 or visit them in their new space on the 3rd Floor of the Taylor Family Digital Library. - For registration (add/drop/swap), paying fees and assistance with your Student Centre, contact Enrolment Services at (403) 210-ROCK [7625] or visit them at the MacKimmie Library Block.

-Contact for Students Union Representatives for the Faculty of Arts: arts1@su.ucalgary.ca, arts4@su.ucalgary.ca, arts4@su.ucalgary.ca, arts4, <a
+Contact for Students Union Representatives for the Faculty of Arts:

+arts1@su.ucalqary.ca, arts2@su.ucalqary.ca, arts3@su.ucalqary.ca, arts4@su.ucalqary.ca